AnoukSmet/Casa-Pedra-Nobre/bugs.md

 Conclusion: server error 500 does not appear anymore and user is informed correctly what he/she did wrong.

-### Dupplicate rooms
+### Duplicate rooms
-On the reservation detail page where the available and unavailable rooms are beings displayed, a lot of dupplicate rooms were showing.
+On the reservation detail page where the available and unavailable rooms are beings displayed, a lot of duplicate rooms were showing.
-This was caused by me comparing the reservationr request data (Check in and check out) to all the existing reservations in the system.
+This was caused by me comparing the reservation request data (Check in and check out) to all the existing reservations in the system.
 If the data didn't overlap, the room was added to the available rooms and when the data overlapped, the room was added to the unavailable rooms.

 Even if the room had already been added to unavailable rooms, it was still being added to available rooms.
-First I removed all the dupplicates by looping through them and only if the room is not in the new list, add it.
+First I removed all the duplicates by looping through them and only if the room is not in the new list, add it.
 Then I also check if the room is available, if it is already in unavailable rooms.
 If it is, I remove it from the available rooms.

 This resolves the issue.
-I am aware that there is still room for improvement like only comparing to a limited amount of relevant reservating instead of comparing to all reservations.
+I am aware that there is still room for improvement like only comparing to a limited amount of relevant reservations instead of comparing to all reservations.
 The performance of this query will decrease the more reservations the bed & breakfast has.

 Conclusion: the bug has been resolved and for the scope of the website, the fix is a good solution which has no impact on the performance for the user.